crftr/double_double/README.md

 ### Amounts & Transactions

-TODO: Transaction basics
+* TODO: Transaction basics
-TODO: Amount basics
+* TODO: Amount basics
-TODO: Accountees
+* TODO: Accountees
-TODO: Contexts
+* TODO: Contexts
-TODO: Initiated_by
+* TODO: Initiated_by

 ## Example Scenarios

-### Basic Scenario
+### Basic Scenarios

-#### Basic Scenario A
-We are creating a personal application to only track loan payments back to Grandpa.
+#### Basic Scenario: We are creating a personal application to only track loan payments back to Grandpa.

-We've decided that the accounts required will be:
+We've decided to keep things very simple and only create two accounts:
 * 'Cash' an asset account.
 * 'Grandpa Loan' a liability account.